-DOMINO’S PROUDLY PAYS PENALTY RATES TO TEAM MEMBERS – LOOKS FORWARD TO LEVEL PLAYING FIELD
+DOMINO’S PROUDLY PAYS PENALTY RATES TO TEAM MEMBERS – LOOKS FORWARD TO LEVEL PLAYING FIELD (AU)

 Domino’s has confirmed it continues to pay team members penalty rates, including on Sundays, with wages among the highest in our industry.